Stop Picking Tactics. Start Building Strategy.

 The pull is what your product or service can offer that would genuinely attract someone towards it.
 It’s the vision of a better future that competes with the status quo.

 Second, the pull you identify doesn’t have to map perfectly to every feature you’re planning to build.
-Think of it as your idea list.
+Think of it as a guiding star, not a feature checklist.
 If I know that what a customer is really pulled towards is a sense of confidence and clarity before they land in a foreign country, then I know what my product must ultimately deliver — even if the specific features that get them there aren’t finalised yet.

 Force 3: Anxieties — What’s Stopping Them from Making the Decision?